rsx-utoronto/rsx-rover/README.md

 roscore&
 rviz
 ```
-The rviz gui should open on your host device
+The rviz gui should open on your host device.